loganrath/loganrath.github.io/modules/apa.md

 2. [Modified APA Template for Brockport](http://library.brockport.edu/ld.php?content_id=28580900)
 : This is a template I modified from the default Microsoft template linked above.

+Activities
+---
+1. Have students search for their sources and use copy/paste to create a starter references list.
+Then, have students fix their references list in proper APA format.

+2. As a class, walk students through how to cite the specific sources they need for their assignment.
+This works particularly well if the whole class needs to cite the same source (e.g. the textbook).